 - Miso is a paste made from fermented beans that is considered a staple in many traditional Japanese dishes.

-- In terms of nutrition, each serving of miso paste contains a low amount of miso soup calories along with plenty of protein, fiber, manganese and vitamin K.
+- In terms of nutrition, each serving contains a low amount of calories along with plenty of protein, fiber, manganese and vitamin K.

-- Miso is high in probiotics and may help reduce cholesterol levels and blood pressure, fight cancer cell growth and improve digestion.
+- It is high in probiotics and may help reduce cholesterol levels and blood pressure, fight cancer cell growth and improve digestion.

 - It’s also easy to use in a number of different recipes, from main dishes, marinades and glazes to soups, sauces and side dishes.